paramjeetug21/Enxt--backend/README.md

-Backend
+🖥 Backend

 This is the backend for a web application built with NestJS, Sequelize, and PostgreSQL.
 It provides RESTful APIs for user management, authentication, and data handling.

-Features
+✨ Features

-User registration and login with JWT authentication
+🔐 User Authentication: Registration and login with JWT

-Role-based access (admin, user)
+👥 Role-Based Access: Supports admin and user roles

-Profile management (name, email, password, profile photo)
+📝 Profile Management: Manage name, email, password, and profile photo

-Database interaction using Sequelize and PostgreSQL
+🗄 Database Integration: PostgreSQL with Sequelize ORM

-File uploads using Multer
+📁 File Uploads: Handle profile photos using Multer

-Tech Stack
+🛠 Tech Stack

 Framework: NestJS